Criminal Record

 (Penal Code section 1203.3)

-The court will terminate probation if the defendant demonstrates good conduct and reform AND that the interests of justice will be served by termination of probation.
+The court will terminate probation if the defendant demonstrates good conduct and reform AND if termination of probation is in the interests of justice.

 Reduce a Felony to a Misdemeanor